 Portfolios are one of the major component’s employers look at before starting the interview process in data science.

 Much like your resume, employers are likely to spend less than one minute looking at your data science portfolio.
-To make a lasting impression, your data science portfolio should be heavily focused on visuals.
+To make an impression, your data science documentation should be heavily focused on visuals.

-Some data science portfolios I love are those that use data visualizations to tell a story.
-A great data visualization can communicate complex information in an easily digestible format.
+Some data scientists’ portfolios I love are those that use data visualizations to tell a story.
+Great data visualization can communicate complex information in an easily digestible format.

 Here are some guidelines you can follow: